-All schemes must review their current by-laws by 30 November 2017.
+By 30 November 2017, all schemes must have reviewed their by-laws.
 If your strata scheme decides that there should be changes, you can choose to adopt some or all of the model by-laws or adapt your current by-laws to better suit your scheme's particular circumstances.

 Consider how you would like to participate in meetings, such as electronically, by phone and whether your scheme should adopt electronic voting.

 Landlords must notify the owners' corporation in writing of each tenancy and can provide the tenant's email address for the strata roll.
 This helps the strata committee to determine whether the strata scheme should have a tenant representative (where at least half of the properties are being rented).

 Be part of the conversation when your by-laws are reviewed and consider which changes could make it easier for you to rent out your unit, for example.
 Become informed about the streamlined process for getting renovations approved.
 This should make it easier for you to add value to your investment.
 It should also make the process simpler if you decide to pursue a tenant's request for alterations